OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Consumer/README.md

 done while looking for code samples or detailed explanations of properties and methods.

-The template includes regions.
+The model includes regions.
 Those regions may appear to be overkill for the simplistic example dialog but can provide organization for a more complex dialog.
 In a more complex dialog, the region content may be worth moving to separate modules.